denten-books/plain-text/3-format.md

 "sensory experience" of the work on the other.
 Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

+### Format Theory

-If reading for sensory experience implies an erotics of art and reading for hidden formulae implies an analytics, what would it mean to read for format?
+If reading for sensory experience implies an erotics of art and reading for hidden formulae implies a hermeneutics, what would it mean to read for format?
 To borrow from Tanselle's vocabulary, the format bridges the "physical structure of finished books" with their "intellectual content."
 This connection happens through what Tanselle calls "printing-shop routines" and